jmadden/twilio-sms-log-export/README.md

 ## Instructions

 1. Load this code to a Heroku server.
-2. Add your Twilio Account SID and Auth Token as environment variables.
+2. Add your Twilio Account SID and Auth Token as environment variables on your Heroku server.
+Note: You could always hardcode your Twilio Account SID and Auth Token if you are not using Heroku.
 3. Change the filters passed in to meet your needs.
 You can use `to`, `from`, `dateSent`, `dateSentAfter`, and `dateSentBefore`.

 ```php